-- · When you may change your enrollment; - How you can cover your family members; - What happens when you transfer to another Federal agency, go on leave without pay, enter military service, or retire; - · What happens when your enrollment ends; and - When the next open season for enrollment begins.
+- When you may change your enrollment; - How you can cover your family members; - What happens when you transfer to another Federal agency, go on leave without pay, enter military service, or retire; - · What happens when your enrollment ends; and - When the next open season for enrollment begins.

 We don't determine who is eligible for coverage and, in most cases, cannot change your enrollment status without information from your employing or retirement office.
+For information on your premium deductions, you must also contact your employing or retirement office.
+For information on your premium deductions, you must also contact your employing or retirement office.

-Types of coverage available for you and your family

-Self Only coverage is for you alone.
+Types of coverage available for you and your familySelf Only coverage is for you alone.
 Self and Family coverage is for you, your spouse, and your unmarried dependent children under age 22, including any foster children or stepchildren your employing or retirement office authorizes coverage for.
 Under certain circumstances, you may also continue coverage for a disabled child 22 years of age or older who is incapable of self-support.